 Common types of evidence include:

-Your attorney will work to determine if that evidence was obtained legally and, if not, they will work to have it dismissed or suppressed.
-In fact, some people have found their charges dismissed completely because of illegally obtained evidence.
+Your attorney will determine if that evidence was obtained legally; if not, they will work to dismiss or suppress it.
+Some people have found their charges dismissed entirely because of illegally obtained evidence.

-This occurs more often than you may believe, making it even more imperative that you speak with a Lebanon County DUI lawyer after being arrested.
+This occurs more often than you may believe, making speaking with a Lebanon County DUI lawyer after arrest even more imperative.

-Should your case make it to court, your attorney will fight to protect your freedoms.
+Your attorney will fight to protect your freedom if your case is in court.
 This may mean working out a plea deal on your behalf or taking your case to trial.
-Your attorney’s suggestion in this matter will be made based upon your best interests and the evidence against you.
+Your attorney’s suggestion will be based on your best interests and the evidence against you.

-Speak with a Lebanon County DUI Attorney Today
+Speak with a Lebanon County DUI Lawyer Today

 If you have been charged with driving under the influence, you need the most experienced attorney you can find.
 Pennsylvania DUI attorney Steven Kellis will put his knowledge and experience to work for you.
 Call (215) 977-4183 today for your free consultation.